-NTUC Income is a household name when it comes to insurance, with many just defaulting to them when it comes to travel insurance or motor insurance.
-They also have integrated shield plans in the form of NTUC Enhanced IncomeShield.
+NTUC Income is a household name in Singapore, with many just defaulting to them when it comes to anything insurance-related.
+They also have Integrated Shield plans in the form of NTUC Enhanced IncomeShield.
 Let’s see how these health insurance plans measure up.

 Integrated shield plans are a type of health insurance policy unique to Singapore.
 They are meant to supplement the basic health insurance protection offered by MediShield Life, which all Singaporeans and PRs are signed up to.

 MediShield Life’s basic health insurance protection is very bare-bones.
 Payouts will only cover stays in Class B2 or Class C wards in public/restructured hospitals, and a lot of things are not covered, such as pre- and post-hospitalisation costs, which is problematic as these can sometimes be just as high as your hospitalisation costs themselves.

 Integrated shield plans work to supplement your existing MediShield Life protection without duplicating it.
 With something like NTUC Enhanced IncomeShield, Singaporeans would be better covered at generally affordable prices.

 |NTUC Enhanced IncomeShield||Ward||Annual premium*|

 |Basic||Class B1||$310 (MediShield Life) + $71 = $381|

 |Advantage||Class A||$310 (MediShield Life) + $104 = $414|

 |Preferred||Private hospital||$310 (MediShield Life) + $375 = $685|